Sesquicentennial: The Second Battle of Fort Wagner

 Colonel Shaw was the noted officer who led the 54th Massachusetts Regiment in the Civil War.
-African Americans were initially denied the right to enlist in the military, and the Massachusetts 54th was one of the most notable regiments of free blacks to fight in the battle.
+Black men were initially denied the right to enlist in the military, and the Massachusetts 54th was one of the most notable Black regiments of free Blacks to fight in the battle.
 “You know how many eminent men consider a negro army of the greatest importance to our country at this time,” Shaw wrote.
 “How fully repaid the pioneers in the movement will be, for what they may have to go through!”
 On July 18, 1863 Shaw led 600 men towards a Confederate fortification at Fort Wagner, South Carolina, a critical defense for Charleston.
-Shot through the heart, Shaw lost his life, and nearly half his soldiers were wounded, killed, or captured.
+Shot through the heart, Shaw lost his life.
+Nearly half his soldiers were wounded, killed, or captured.
 The Colonel’s body was laid to rest with his fallen men in a mass grave at Fort Wagner.
 A bronze plaque remembering him was added to his family’s lot at Mount Auburn.

 Edward Needles Hallowell (1836 – 1871)